ThingsIXFoundation/docs/docs/for-gateway-owners/1_forwarder.md

 `0.0.0.0:1680/UDP`.
 Make sure this endpoint is accessible for your gateways and that your gateways uses Semtech's UDP protocol.
 The next step is to configure your gateway to use this endpoint.
 This is gateway specific and outside of this guide.
-Please see your gateways documentation how to configure the endpoint.
+Please see your gateways documentation how to configure the LoRa packet forwarder to forward packets to this endpoint.

 Once you have configured your gateway to connect to the ThingsIX forwarder you will see the following in the logs: